 But how does social media drive traffic to your website?

 Post links to your website and to your blog posts on your social profiles!
 Don’t make that the only type of content that you post, but definitely include it in your social marketing strategy.
-As your audience interacts with your content, their audience is exposed to your content – and if your content includes links back to your website and blog posts then you’re effectively driving traffic to your website.
+As your audience interacts with your content, their audience is exposed to your content.
+And, if your content includes links back to your website then you’re effectively driving traffic to your website.
 Boom!

 This tends to surprise business owners, but videos are hugely beneficial – even if they don’t go viral.